mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 addFive :: Integer -> Integer
 ```

-Exactly what we expected after applying `add` function to one argument.
+Exactly what we expected after applying the `add` function to one argument.

 We could have also written down that type definition explicitly in our file: